idehub/react-native-google-analytics-bridge/README.md

   * Google Play services
   * Google APIs (Atom) system image

-Consult [this guide](https://developer.android.com/sdk/installing/adding-packages.html) if you are unsure how to do this.
-Specifically step 3 for the mentioned packages.
+Consult [this guide](https://developer.android.com/studio/intro/update.html#sdk-manager) if you are unsure how to do this.

 ## Manual installation Android